fluidjax/Qredo-Crypto-Library/README.md

 ### Contributing

 We appreciate your willingness to contribute to the Qredo project and we are open to like-minded developers and contributors.
-Please familiarise yourself with our [Contributing Guide](https://github.com/qredo/Qredo-Crypto-Library/wiki/Coding-Guidelines) and our [Coding Guide](https://github.com/qredo/Qredo-Crypto-Library/wiki/Coding-Guidelines) to get started.
+Please familiarise yourself with our project practices on Qredo Crypto Library [project wiki](https://github.com/qredo/Qredo-Crypto-Library/wiki).